 Legal Reporting Requirements

-- Laboratories: Shigella species notifiable to local health jurisdiction within 24 hours; specimen submission required – culture (2 business days)
+- Laboratories: notifiable to local health jurisdiction within 24 hours; submission required – isolate or if no isolate specimen associated with positive result, within 2 business days

 - Local health jurisdiction: notifiable to Washington State Department of Health (DOH) Office of Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days.